 The Case For:

-Babies have been carried in outwards facing, harness style carriers for over 30 years without this being associated with causing the baby ongoing postural problems.
+Babies have been carried in outwards facing, harness style carriers for over 30 years.
 The limited research available suggest that using this style of carrier according to the manufacturers instructions is unlikely to cause your baby actual physical harm (unless there is a genetic predisposition to hip dysplasia), and many parents find that their 3-6 month old babies love to face outwards to look at the world while being carried.

 In my experience, outwards facing carry positions are definitely not as comfortable for the carrying adult, and have held my babies in positions that I imagine cannot be the most comfortable for them either.
 Both my children loved being able to see the world at around 4 months, showing no signs of overstimulation, and I tried different outwards facing positions for very short periods with both of them.
 Though I don’t feel that I harmed them either physically or psychologically by doing this, I found that we were all much happier and much more comfortable for much longer when I used a well-supported hip or back carry position where they could see the world over my shoulder/s.